With the heat of summer, you may have noticed that some of your vegetables are looking a bit wilted. Why? They might not have enough water.

 - How To Spread Mulch In Your Garden

 What tips for watering your vegetable garden would you add to this list?

-This is a guest post by Ali Lawrence.
+This was written by Ali Lawrence.
 Ali is the author of the blog Homey Improvements.
 Find out more about Ali at http://homeyimprovements.com/